This is a new PCB for use with the ESP32 microcontroller, which has native WiFi and Bluetooth capability (cool right?).

 - Our standard PGIO (power-ground-IO) ports that make it super easy to plug in a variety of different components.

-The basic idea of OMwESP32 (and all of the shields we've designed) is to connect the various inputs and outputs on the Arduino to external hardware, such as touch detectors or stepper motors.
+The basic idea of OMwESP32 (and all of the shields we've designed) is to connect the various inputs and outputs on the microcontroller to external hardware, such as sensors or valves.
 Then, you can program the Arduino to control this hardware in a variety of different ways, depending on the specific behavioral task you want.

 The main difference is that the ESP32 board also allows wireless program upload and data streaming (I've only used WiFi thus far but Bluetooth is also possible).
 I will try to upload sample code for these functions soon, but contact me if you're interested and I haven't yet gotten it up.